dotnet/docs-maui/docs/user-interface/menubar.md

 ::: moniker-end

-Each `MenuFlyoutItem` defines a menu item that executes an `ICommand` when selected.
+In this example, each `MenuFlyoutItem` defines a menu item that executes an `ICommand` when selected.

 ## Mac Catalyst limitations